5e Avenue, rue Lévis and Amherst, Trois-Rivières, PQ.

-In order to solve the problem of installing foundations on a sloping terrain, the immediate proposal called for the use of helical piles.
+In order to solve the problem of installing foundations on a sloping terrain, the immediate proposal called for the use of helical piers.
 This solution allows for reduced cost and execution time.
-The engineers recommended using polyethylene sleeve and hot galvanized piles with support plates capable of supporting a compressive load of 40kN.
-With the help of their R2D equipment, the Techno Pieux Mauricie team installed the 78 piles required for the 3 stairways in just 3 work days.
+The engineers recommended using polyethylene sleeve and hot galvanized piers with support plates capable of supporting a compressive load of 40kN.
+With the help of their R2D equipment, the Techno Pieux Mauricie team installed the 78 piers required for the 3 stairways in just 3 work days.

 The 2.7 meter long (9 foot) P4 piers (100 mm. diameter) were firmly anchored into the soil at a depth of some 2.4 meters (8 feet) thereby giving adequate support for the load exerted by the galvanized steel structure with stone steps as well as for the weight of people using the stairs.

 Thanks to the combination of helical piers below the freezing line and the exclusive green Techno Metal Post sleeve, the city of Trois-Rivières now has a set of stairs that will remain intact for many years.